a-sit-plus/wallet-issuing-backend/README.md

 # PupilId Backend Service

-This is the backend service for provisioning and revoking [Verifiable Credentials](https://w3c.github.io/vc-data-model/), representing PupilIds or EidasIds.
+This is the backend service for provisioning and revoking [Verifiable Credentials](https://w3c.github.io/vc-data-model/), representing PupilIds or IdAustriaCredentials.

 The default public key that signs the credentials is: